SiyaK-2404/pgfplots-blog/index.md

 - Clear, high-resolution figures that scale well on different display sizes

 ### Educational Materials
-Educators can leverage PGFPlots to:
+Educators can use PGFPlots to:
 - Illustrate mathematical concepts with precise, customized graphs
 - Create visual aids for textbooks and lecture notes
 - Demonstrate data analysis techniques with real-world examples